-(A copy of the completed form should be mailed to the Regional Coordinator.)
+(A copy of the completed form should be mailed to the Region Director.)

 The evaluation team will make recommendations using the following as a guide.

+(1) The program is recommended for certification in the following areas:

+(Check all that apply)

+\\\\Agriculture Mechanics

+\\\\Agriscience

+\\\\Veterinary Science

-The program is recommended for certification in the following areas: (1) (Check all that apply) Agriculture Mechanics Veterinary Science Agriscience Forestry Animal Science Horticulture The program is recommended for certification in the following areas (2) contingent upon correction of minor deficiencies as specified: Agriculture Mechanics Agriscience Veterinary Science Forestry Horticulture Animal Science The committee may elect to meet again or to give the ETL or another team member power to act on the committee's behalf in reviewing the corrections and making consequent recommendations for certification.
+Animal Science Forestry Horticulture

+(2) The program is recommended for certification in the following areas contingent upon correction of minor deficiencies as specified:

+Agriculture Mechanics Agriscience Veterinary Science Animal Science Forestry Horticulture

+The committee may elect to meet again or to give the ETL or another team member power to act on the committee's behalf in reviewing the corrections and making consequent recommendations for certification.

 (3) The following program areas are not recommended for certification.

+\\Agriculture Mechanics

+\\Agriscience

+\\Veterinary Science

+\\Animal Science

+\\Forestry

+\\Horticulture

-Agriculture Mechanics Veterinary Science Agriscience Forestry Horticulture Animal Science The improvements needed will require an extended period of time to complete and cannot be completed satisfactorily within the current school year.
-Denial of certification will be accompanied by the identified certification.
+The improvements needed will require an extended period of time to complete and cannot be completed satisfactorily within the current school year.
+Denial of certification will be accompanied by the identified deficiencies and an explanation of what improvements are needed to earn certification.